cryptonative-ch/aqua-interface/README.md

 # Mesa Interface

-Mesa is an open market for Initial Decentralized Offering (IDO).
+Mesa is an open market for Initial DEX Offerings (IDO).
 Mesa Interface is the portal to create, manage and participate in IDOs.

 ## Build